MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-ios-sign-in-user-after-sign-up.md

 ms.subservice: customers
 ms.topic: tutorial
-ms.date: 02/23/2024
+ms.date: 06/21/2024
 ms.custom: developer
-#Customer intent: As a dev, devops, I want to learn how to sign in user after sign-up.
+#Customer intent: As a dev, devops, I want to learn how to automatically sign-in a user after sign-up in an iOS app by using native authentication.
 ---

-# Tutorial: Sign in user after sign-up
+# Tutorial: Sign in user automatically after sign-up in an iOS app

 This tutorial demonstrates how to sign in a user after sign-up.